Aircraft structures technician: Working environment

-Occupational Hazards
+Occupational hazards

-ACS techs regularly come in contact with hazardous chemicals and materials, which include: Polyurethane paints, Methyl Ethyl Ketone (MEK), Zinc chromate paint primers, oils, jet fuel, paint strippers, and paint thinners.
+ACS techs regularly come in contact with hazardous chemicals and materials, which include: Polyurethane paints, methyl ethyl ketone (MEK), zinc chromate paint primers, oils, jet fuel, paint strippers, and paint thinners.
 ACS techs are also exposed to noise, fumes, dust, odors, carcinogenic materials, and UV (welding) flashes.
-ACS techs use personal protective equipment (PPE) to reduce the risk of injury, but additional medical tests are used to monitor a technicians health above what is standard for most other Canadian Forces trades.
+ACS techs use personal protective equipment (PPE) to reduce the risk of injury, but additional medical tests are used to monitor a technician's health above what is standard for most other Canadian Forces trades.

 Conclusion

-ACS technicians are a vital part of the Royal Canadian Air Force Aircraft Maintenance platform.
-They are always having to adapt their skills with the advancements in the Aerospace Industries.
-ACS techs are currently in the process of taking over the Aircraft Life Support Equipment (ALSE) from the Aviation Technician Trade in an attempt to be more deployable.
-By doing this the trade is almost doubling its numbers from 460 to 860 technicians Forces wide.
+ACS technicians are a vital part of the Royal Canadian Air Force aircraft maintenance platform.
+They are always having to adapt their skills with advancements in the aerospace industries.
+ACS techs are currently in the process of taking over the aircraft life support equipment (ALSE) from the aviation technician trade in an attempt to be more deployable.
+By doing this, the trade is almost doubling its numbers, from 460 to 860 technicians.